Chapter 13 Visualizations: the gglot2 Library

 Alternatives: scatterplot, barplot

 Barplot (geom_col()) is suitable to describe the relationship between a categorical and a continuous variable.
-The bars indicate that the data on \(x\)-axis is not continuous.
+The bars, in contrast to lines, indicate that data on the \(x\)-axis is not continuous.

 Alternatives: scatterplot, line plot